 The Starting Point

-When I first looked at the website, it was clear why it wasn’t ranking:
+When I first looked at the website, it was clear why it wasn’t ranking:- No proper keyword targeting

 - Pages were generic and unfocused